Rachel Watson, Chair

 Alex Beckitt, Deputy Chair

-Alex has worked for Hydro Tasmania since 2001 in a variety of roles and is currently Manager Policy & Engagement.
+Alex has worked for Hydro Tasmania since 2001 in a variety of roles and is currently Head of Strategic Policy.
 With over a decade of renewable energy policy, industry development and national and international advocacy, Alex brings a strong focus on working across multiple government levels and with a variety of stakeholders.
 Alex has a long history and personal commitment to building an effective and sustainable national association, demonstrated through ongoing contributions in both executive and non‐executive roles with the CEC, and its predecessor associations.

 Alex is focussed on the continual building of our industry profile particularly from an Australian Government perspective.
 Specific elements include communicating clean energy policy developments nationally and internationally; interfacing with political, technical, commercial, regulatory agents; and developing strategies to increase the share of renewable energy in national energy portfolios – thereby increasing commercial development opportunities for members.